ItokawaK/Alt_nCov2019_primers/README.md

     Trim primer parts of paired-end reads obtained from illumina machines.

-    This program work as:
+    This program works as:

-    1. Look alignments of mapped fragments from paired reads.
+ 1. Looks alignments of mapped fragments from paired reads.
-    1. Find fragment ends *contained* in a primer region.
+ 1. Finds fragment ends *contained* in a primer region.
-    1. Trim sequence overlapping the primer region.
+ 1. Trims sequence overlapping the primer region.

     Note that this program work conservatively, it throw away all soft masked parts and reads not mapped in proper pair (non 0x2 bit flag).